 Examines current topics and trends in the field of art therapy, including special needs of a diverse range of populations.
-Each course 1 credit each.
-Maximum of 3 credits allowed.
+Each course is for 1 credit and is repeatable for a maximum of up to six credits.

 ATH 397 Creative Community Development